Skip to main content

 5. End with a practical next step

-Finish with a next step that fits the role.
-A strong closing invites a practical conversation about training, equipment, or production needs instead of ending with a vague polite formula.
+End with a next step that matches the role.
+A strong closing encourages a practical conversation about training, equipment, or production needs, rather than finishing with a generic polite phrase.

 See an example

-Use the final lines to reinforce fit, not to repeat the whole letter.
-Link your closing to the company’s process, shift environment, or technical expectations so the application ends with purpose.
+Use your final lines to reinforce your fit for the role, rather than repeating your entire letter.
+Connect your closing to the company’s processes, shift environment, or technical expectations so your application ends with a clear purpose.

 Machine Operator Keyword Radar From the Hiring Desk